Waiting Period After Foreclosure Of Time Share Property

 Time Shares were extremely popular prior to the 2008 Real Estate and Market Collapse.

-Under FHA Guidelines, there are mandatory waiting period requirements to qualify for FHA Loans after the following:
+Under HUD Guidelines, there are mandatory waiting period requirements to qualify for FHA Loans after the following:

 - Chapter 7 Bankruptcy